 - Re-engage busy owners you’ve lost touch with.

 - Send reminders and schedule meetings.

-When used effectively, SMS can take your property owner response rates across all mediums (phone, email, and on) to entirely new levels.
+When used effectively, SMS can increase your property owner response rates 10x compared to a strategy that only includes email, paid ads, and cold calling.
 The path to effective use lies below.

 The Path to 10x Response Rates from Property Owners

 1. Have a go-to resource for mobile numbers.